ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 An endpoint that sends a WT_CLOSE_SESSION capsule MUST immediately send a FIN on the CONNECT Stream.
 The endpoint MAY also send a STOP_SENDING with error code WT_SESSION_GONE to indicate it is no longer reading from the CONNECT stream.
 The recipient MUST either close or reset the stream in response.
-If any additional stream data is received on the CONNECT stream after receiving a WT_CLOSE_SESSION capsule, the stream MUST be reset with code H3_MESSAGE_ERROR.
+After receiving the WT_CLOSE_SESSION capsule, the receiver MAY send a STOP_SENDING with error code WT_SESSION_GONE.
+If it continues reading from the stream, and if any additional stream data is received on the CONNECT stream after receiving a WT_CLOSE_SESSION capsule, the stream MUST be reset with code H3_MESSAGE_ERROR.

 Cleanly terminating a CONNECT stream without a WT_CLOSE_SESSION capsule SHALL be semantically equivalent to terminating it with a WT_CLOSE_SESSION capsule that